 Students will be held to the nursing program requirements in place at the time of reenrollment.
 Incoming RN students must also complete the program in three years of initially starting the nursing classes.
-Incoming PN to RN students must also complete the program in five semesters of initially starting the nursing classes.
-Failure to meet the program completion timeframe necessitates program dismissal and reapplication to the nursing program according to the admission criteria requirements in place at that time.
+Incoming PN to RN students must also complete the program in four semesters of initially starting the nursing classes.
+Failure to meet the program completion timeframe necessitates program dismissal.
+Students will be allowed to reapply to the nursing program after five years according to the admission criteria requirements in place at that time.
 If accepted, the student must start the nursing sequence with NURS 103/PNRN 100.